bodokaiser/hangload.com/about/index.md

 - id: which-payment
   question: Which payment methods do you support?
   answer: |
     Right now we support the most common credit cards (Visa, Mastercard) and PayPal.
-You can also pay via bank transfer (advance payment) to our bank account.
+You can also pay via bank transfer to our bank account.
 - id: how-attach
   question: How is the Hangload attached?
   answer: |
-    The Hangload comes with a toggle and durable rubber bands.
+    The Hangload comes with a toggle and durable bungee cords.
 Attaching it to your bike takes under a minute and requires no tools or technical skills.
 Detailed printed descriptions are included in the package.
 Check out the video above to see how a Hangload is installed in real-time.
 - id: where-attach
   question: Where on a bicycle can I attach a Hangload?
   answer: |